Skip to content

 Recent developments could (potentially) reinvigorate the Tylenol Autism and ADHD MDL after Judge Cote has allowed a new expert report to be heard.

 In December 2023, Judge Denise Cote rejected all five of the plaintiff’s expert witnesses in the Tylenol Autism and ADHD lawsuit.
 This was more or less a death blow to the federal Tylenol Autism/ADHD case.
-Now, Judge Cote has allowed another group of plaintiffs to have their evidence heard despite her previous dismissal due to the lack of evidence that prenatal use of Tylenol causes neurodevelopmental disorders
+Now, Judge Cote has allowed another group of plaintiffs to have their evidence heard despite her previous dismissal due to the lack of evidence that prenatal use of Tylenol causes neurodevelopmental disorders.

 thurgood marshall courthouse - Judge Allows New Tylenol Evidence - LLN